Best Edge Computers: Driving the Future of Distributed Computing

 4. Dell Edge Gateway 5200

-- Robust and versatile edge computer for industrial applications
+- A durable and adaptable edge computer designed for industrial use

 - Features Intel Core i5 processors